 - Sierra Fuego—this pepper also takes a longer amount of time to reach maturity, typically eighty days or so.
 But, if you’re patient, you’ll end up with an abundant pepper bush!
 Sierra Fuego bushes produce more pods than the average jalapeño bush.
 This pepper turns from green to red and is milder heat.

 - Senorita—this is one of the hotter peppers, usually measuring 5,000 SHU.
 When fully ripe after about eighty days, you can expect these peppers to be bright red.

 - Purple jalapeño—Another exceptionally spicy pepper, twice as hot as the regular pepper!
 Despite the extra heat, there’s also a little more sweetness.

 - Coolapeno— This hybrid is often touted as a “heatless jalapeño.”
 If you’re strongly opposed to hot foods, but you still want to experience the hype of the jalapeño, you actually can!

 History of this Pepper

 Even though jalapeños are an extremely common variety of hot pepper today, this wasn’t always the case.
 You used to have a hard time hunting down these chilies without stopping by a specialty shop.
 Now people from every country can’t get enough of this hot pepper.
 In fact, one-fourth of the world population eats at least one pepper every day!

 The jalapeño gets in name from Jalapa, Mexico (also known as Xalapa, Mexico) where it first started growing.
 However, the pepper is no longer grown commercially in that area.
 Ancient Aztecs were the first people to use the jalapeño, but it did not become a global sensation until Columbus spread hot peppers around the world in 1492.

 Even though it is no longer being produced in Jalapa, most jalapeños grow in Mexico, especially Chihuahua.
 You can also find these peppers in India, China, Spain, and Peru.
-The United States produces some have started growing crops in New Mexico, Texas, and California.
+The United States produces some jalapenos each year and has started growing large amounts of crops in New Mexico, Texas, and California.
 Texas even declared the jalapeño its state pepper.
 In February, the state celebrates the Jalapeño Festival as part of Washington’s Birthday Celebration in the city of Laredo.